erinhay/snia-zband/README.md

   * `PEAKMAG_X_DUSTCORR_THETACORR`: the peak dust-corrected, assuming Rv = 2.61 and Av = GRI_AV, and stretch-corrected magnitude for filter X
   * `PEAKMAG_X_DUSTCORR_THETACORR_ERR`: the uncertainty on PEAKMAG_X_DUSTCORR_THETACORR for filter X
   * `X_EXT`: the extinction in filter X assuming Rv = 2.61 and Av = GRI_AV
+* `diff_Rv_Grayling.csv`: a table with the parameter estimates for the fits assuming different Rv values; the columns have the same names as in `full.csv`, but with the additional prefixes of:
+  * `LOWRV_`: indicates the parameter was fit assuming Rv = 2.39
+  * `HIGHRV_`: indicates the parameter was fit assuming Rv = 3.14
 * `other_surveys_comp_data.csv`: a table with the redshifts and host galaxy masses for the iPTF, CSP, and CfA samples used in other similar analyses of SNe Ia in the NIR; used to create Figures 1 and 2 in Hayes+2024

 These three tables have all the necessary information to reproduce the figures and results from the paper.